 Anti-aircraft defenses for Monterey Bay, Fort Ord, the Monterey Presidio, and other local high-value facilities, were provided by the following units under the command of the 4th Anti-Aircraft Command, Western Defense Command (exact gun positions undetermined):

 HQ and HQ Battery, 65th AAA Group, at Fort Ord.

 (1926 - 1946), near Watsonville

-Coast artillery training camp for the CA National Guard.
-Also spelled MacQuaide.
-The post was originally located in Capitola until moved to Rancho San Andrés, six miles west of town, in 1938.
+Coastal Artillery training camp for the CA National Guard.
+Also spelled MacQuaide in some documents.
+The post was originally located in Capitola until moved to Rancho San Andrés six miles west in 1938.
 It was Federalized in 1940.
 Home of the 250th Coast Artillery until 1940.
-Became the main Army prison of the west coast in 1943.
+Became the main Army prison of the west coast region in 1943.
 The site is now the Monterey Bay Academy.
 Many of the original buildings have been converted for new use.
 See also 250th Coast Artillery by Walter Dangel

 San Juan Bautista Garrison (1)

 (1820's - 1846), San Juan Bautista